 - Deeper learning and better adaptive management

 GLISA supports partners and grantees who want to incorporate M&E into their adaptation projects.
-GLISA undertakes evaluation of its own work, such an internal evaluation of its Small Grants Program as well as external program evaluations of GLISA’s societal impacts to understand and improve upon project outcomes, training, and mentoring.
+GLISA undertakes evaluation of its own work, such as an internal evaluation of its Small Grants Program as well as external program evaluations of GLISA’s societal impacts to understand and improve upon project outcomes, training, and mentoring.